rerun-io/rerun/rerun_cpp/README.md

 For convenience, Rerun provides a C++ SDK bundle with every release.
 (this includes our regular [Development Builds](https://github.com/rerun-io/rerun/releases/tag/prerelease)!)

-This is a simple zip archive containing the SDK the [repository](https://github.com/rerun-io/rerun/tree/latest/rerun_cpp) (excluding the tests folder) and a `lib` folder with prebuilt rerun_c libraries for all major desktop platforms.
+This is a simple zip archive containing the SDK from the [repository](https://github.com/rerun-io/rerun/tree/latest/rerun_cpp)
+(excluding the `tests` and `docs` folders) and a `lib` folder with prebuilt rerun_c libraries for all major desktop platforms.
 The rerun_c libraries follow a simple name schema that the CMake script can pick up.